forax/jenius/README.md

   jenius sourceDir destinationDir privateDestinationDir template.html
 ```

-You have two examples of templates in the [templates](src/test/resources/com/github/jenius/talc/templates) directory.
+There are two examples of templates in the [templates](src/test/resources/com/github/jenius/talc/templates) directory.

 ### How to get it ?